peteroupc/peteroupc.github.io/bernoulli.md

 - Generate a uniform(0, 1) random number _u_ at the start of the algorithm.
 - Instead of flipping the input coin, flip a coin that does the following: "Flip the input coin, then [**sample from the number _u_**](#Algorithms).
 Return 1 if both the call and the flip return 1, and return 0 otherwise."

+> **Note**: The integral simulated by this algorithm will be monotonically increasing (will keep going up), have a slope no greater than 1, and equal 0 at the point 0.

 I have found that it's possible to simulate the following integral, namely&mdash;

 - &int;<sub>\[_a_, _b_\]</sub> _f_(_u_) _du_,